feature-engine/feature_engine/docs/user_guide/timeseries/forecasting/LagFeatures.rst

     2020-05-15 12:45:00               31.51              49.84               0.79
     2020-05-15 13:00:00               32.15              52.35               0.65

-We can get the names of all the lag features as follows:
+We can get the names of features in the resulting dataframe as follows:

 .. code:: python